 Ram Cnaan, MSW, PhD

 Dr. Ram A. Cnaan is a Professor and Director, Program for Religion and Social Policy Research at the University of Pennsylvania, School of Social Policy & Practice.
-He is the founder and Faculty Director the Goldring Reentry Initiative which works to reduce recidivism and help retuning citizens to better integrate in society.
+As founder and former Faculty Director of the Goldring Reentry Initiative, he established a program dedicated to reducing recidivism and helping returning citizens better integrate into society.
 He is also a Global Eminent Scholar at Kyung Hee University Graduate Institute of Peace, South Korea.
 He is a Fellow of the American Academy of Social Work and Social welfare.

 He is the past president of ARNOVA (Association for Research on nonprofit Organizations and Voluntary action).
 He is the originator of the first practice doctoral degree in social work (DSW) which is now in its 10th year and is replicated by some 12 schools nationwide.